elio-centrique/wakmanax/README.md

 There are several commands for Wakmanax, but only one is usually useful.

-All arguments between "{}" are mandatory, arguments between [] are optionals.
+All arguments between [] are optionals.

-The commands for Wakmanax: (prefix "a!")
+The commands for Wakmanax: (prefix "/")

-    a!configure  {language} {#channel}
+    /config  language #channel
-    configure the channel where the bot will post
+    Configure the channel where the bot will post

-    a!retry
+    This command can be used to reconfigure the bot

+    /send
     Fire the almanax on the configurated channel.
     Usefull if you need to test your configuration

-    a!reset
+    /reset
-    resets the bot (it will no longer post a message until the a!configure command has been used again) There is no need to use a!reset to reconfigure a channel, you can use a!configure to change the message destination channel and the language.
+    Resets the bot (it will no longer post a message until the a!configure command has been used again) There is no need to use a!reset to reconfigure a channel, you can use a!configure to change the message destination channel and the language.

 More commands will come in the next updates.